 as Creativity and Beauty with it's fountainhead understood with reason, knowledge, and erudite scholarship.

-rendered with a sustainable and green Architecture is her outer
+as sustainable and green Architecture or the outer

 struggle for the design of the built